sedelmeyer/cc-pydata/docs/tutorial.rst

     ├── data              <- All data files related to the project.
-    │   │                    Files contained in this directory are │   │                    ommitted from Git history via .gitignore │   ├── raw           <- The original data file(s) that, for the │   │                    purpose of reproducibility, should never │   │                    be modified
+    │   │                    Files contained in this directory are │   │                    ommitted from Git history via .gitignore │   ├── raw/          <- The original data file(s) that, for the │   │                    purpose of reproducibility, should never │   │                    be modified
-    │   ├── interim       <- Data that has been cleaned or transformed │   └── processed     <- The final data set(s) used for modeling
+    │   ├── interim/      <- Data that has been cleaned or transformed │   └── processed/    <- The final data set(s) used for modeling
     │
     ├── docs              <- A default Sphinx project for generating │   │                    project documentation
     │   └── _static
-    │       └── figures   <- Generated graphics and figures to be used │                        in Sphinx generated docs
+    │       └── figures/  <- Generated graphics and figures to be used │                        in Sphinx generated docs
-    ├── models            <- Trained and serialized models, model │                        predictions, or model summaries
+    ├── models/           <- Trained and serialized models, model │                        predictions, or model summaries
     │
-    ├── notebooks         <- Jupyter notebooks, named using a number │                        and descriptive title so sequential run- │                        order and purpose are explicit, e.g.
+    ├── notebooks/        <- Jupyter notebooks, named using a number │                        and descriptive title so sequential run- │                        order and purpose are explicit, e.g.
     │                        "001-EDA-property-assessments.ipynb"
     │
     ├── references        <- Data dictionaries, manuals, and all other │   │                    explanatory materials
-    │   └── third-party   <- Third-party and copyrighted materials you
+    │   └── third-party/  <- Third-party and copyrighted materials you
     │                        do not want committed to Git history │
     ├── reports           <- Generated analysis as HTML, PDF, etc.
-    │   └── figures       <- Generated graphics and figures to be used │                        in reporting
+    │   └── figures/      <- Generated graphics and figures to be used │                        in reporting
     │
     ├── src               <- Source code for use in this project │   └── <package-name>
-    │       ├── data           <- Submodule for downloading and
+    │       ├── data/          <- Submodule for downloading and
     │       │                     cleansing data
-    │       ├── features       <- Submodule for generating engineered
+    │       ├── features/      <- Submodule for generating engineered
     │       │                     features for modeling
-    │       ├── models         <- Submodule for training models and
+    │       ├── models/        <- Submodule for training models and
     │       │                     generating predictions
-    │       ├── visualizations <- Submodule for generating
+    │       ├── visualizations/<- Submodule for generating
     │       │                     visualizations
-    │       ├── logger         <- Submodule for project logging-related
+    │       ├── logger/        <- Submodule for project logging-related
     │       │                     functionality
     │       ├── __init__.py    <- Makes src a Python module
     │       ├── __main__.py    <- Entry point module